meli-h/2026-frontend-challenge-ankara/README.md

 - **State Handling**: Explicit loading, error, and empty states; StrictMode-safe fetch effect.

 ### Enhanced Features
-- **Smarter Person Matching**: Diacritic-insensitive, Turkish-locale-aware normalization so `Kağan` and `Kagan` collapse into a single person while preserving intentionally distinct forms like `Kağan A.`.

 - **Search**: Filters both the people list and the active timeline by person name, location, or content fields (notes, tips, message text).
 - **Timeline Kind Filter**: Quick filter buttons (`All`, `Sighting`, `Message`, `Tip`, `Note`, `Checkin`) to focus on a specific record type while investigating a person.
 - **Podo Last Seen Card**: Summary card surfacing Podo's most recent sighting, with a direct link to the companion.